tdwg/dwc/docs/xml/index.md

 ### 2.1 XML schema

-Implementors should base their XML applications on [XML Schemas](http://www.w3.org/XML/Schema) rather than _XML DTDs_.
+Implementors SHOULD base their XML applications on [XML Schemas](http://www.w3.org/XML/Schema) rather than _XML DTDs_.
 Approaches based on _XML Schemas_ are more flexible and are more easily re-used within other XML applications.

 ### 2.2 XML namespaces

-Implementors should use [XML Namespaces](http://www.w3.org/TR/1999/REC-xml-names-19990114/) to uniquely identify elements.
+Implementors MUST use [XML Namespaces](http://www.w3.org/TR/1999/REC-xml-names-19990114/) to uniquely identify elements.
 Darwin Core namespaces are defined in the [Darwin Core Namespace Policy](../../namespace/), while Dublin Core namespaces are defined in the [DCMI Namespace Recommendation](http://dublincore.org/documents/dcmi-namespace/).

 ### 2.3 Abstract model

 The Darwin Core follows the [Dublin Core Metadata Initiative Abstract Model](http://dublincore.org/documents/abstract-model/) except that the Darwin Core _record_ is roughly equivalent to the Dublin Core _resource_.

-- Darwin Core terms are either `classes` or `properties`.
+- Darwin Core terms MUST be either `classes` or `properties`.
-- Each `property` has at most one `class` as its domain (describes no more than one `class`).
-- A `Darwin Core record` is made up of zero or more `classes` and one or more `properties` with their associated `values`.
+- A `Darwin Core record` MUST be made up of zero or more `classes` and one or more `properties` with their associated `values`.
-- Each `value` is a literal string.
+- Each `value` MUST be a literal string.
 - The `values` of `properties` within a `Darwin Core record` describe that record.
-- A `Darwin Core record` must include all required `properties`, if any, and their associated `values`.
+- A `Darwin Core record` MUST include all required `properties`, if any, and their associated `values`.

 ### 2.4 Properties and values

-Darwin Core follows the guidelines for expressing [Dublin Core metadata using XML](http://dublincore.org/documents/dc-xml/) except in that Darwin Core implementors should encode `properties` as XML elements and `values` as the content of those elements instead of having each property contain a value representation and its associated value.
-The name of the XML element should be an XML qualified name (QName), which associates the value given in the `Term name` attribute in the [Darwin Core Terms](../../terms/) recommendation with the appropriate namespace name.
+Darwin Core follows the guidelines for expressing [Dublin Core metadata using XML](http://dublincore.org/documents/dc-xml/) except in that Darwin Core implementors MUST encode `properties` as XML elements and `values` as the content of those elements instead of having each property contain a value representation and its associated value.
+The name of the XML element MUST be an XML qualified name (QName), which associates the value given in the `Term name` attribute in the [Darwin Core Terms](../../terms/) recommendation with the appropriate namespace name.
 For example, use:

 ```xml
 <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema"